GitTools/GitVersion/BREAKING_CHANGES.md

 ## Unreleased

 *   When using a commit message that matches **both** `*-version-bump-message` and `no-bump-message`, there is no increment for that commit.
 In other words, `no-bump-message` now takes precedence over `*-version-bump-message`.
+*   The fallback version strategy returns always 0.0.0 and is flagged with should increment true.
+This gives you the version 0.1.0 on develop branch (IncrementStrategy.Minor) and 0.0.1 on main branch (IncremetnStrategy.Patch).
+*   We have not one effected branch configuration we have one or more effected branch configurations.
+In case of inheriting from parent branches this gives you the possiblity to solve stupid edge cases.
+*   The current branch (child) inherits from source branch (parent branch) if the increment strategy is set to inherit.
+This is highly recursive and can be configured via the configuration file.

 ## v5.0.0